Dr Ruth Page

 - (2006) Literary and Linguistic Approaches to Feminist Narratology, Basingstoke: Palgrave MacMillan.

-- (forthcoming) Museum Thresholds: The Design and Media of Arrival.
+- (2018) Museum Thresholds: The Design and Media of Arrival.
 Co-edited with Ross Parry and Alex Moseley, London: Routledge.

 - (2011) New Narratives: Stories and Storytelling in the Digital Age, co-edited with Bronwen Thomas.
 Lincoln: University of Nebraska Press.